-Further examination of the contact time experiment was carried out by modelling the data with the pseudo-first-order, pseudo-second-order kinetic models and intra particle diffusion models, to determine the mechanism of the sorption process.
-Results obtained The kinetic modelling of data showed that the process was well fitted to the pseudo-second-order kinetic model.
-This is supported by the work of Hansen et al. (2010) who reported that the adsorption of Cu(II) ions onto various agriculture waste materials fitted the pseudo-second-order kinetic model, the plots and kinetic parameters for of this model are shown in Fig. 5b and Table 1, respectively.
-The pseudo-second-order kinetic model is a pointer to the factindicates that the mechanism involved in the sorption is governed by ion exchange or sharing of electrons (Babalola et al., 2019).
+The kinetic modelling of data showed that the process was well fitted to the pseudo-second-order kinetic model.
+This is supported by Hansen et al. (2010) who reported that the adsorption of Cu(II) ions onto various agriculture waste materials fitted the pseudo-second-order kinetic model, the plots and kinetic parameters of this model are shown in Fig. 5b and Table 1, respectively.
+The pseudo-second-order kinetic model indicates that the mechanism involved in the sorption is governed by ion exchange or sharing of electrons (Babalola et al., 2019).